 Meanwhile, at Wal-Mart, t-shirts are selling for a few bucks apiece.
 Apple is Abercrombie.
 Microsoft is Wal-Mart.

 And Wal-Mart makes a lot of money - and has a far greater market share than Abercrombie.

 The other day, we went back to the godforsaken upscale mall, as the car was being repaired and rather than wait around the dealer, the shuttle driver offered to drive us there so we could get lunch and kill time.
 I could write a whole posting about the place, and perhaps will, shortly.
-Trophy wives in upscale SUVs wearing skinny jeans.
+Trophy wives in upscale SUVs wearing skinny jeans from Forever 21.
 Need I say more?

 But getting back to our story, one of the stores there was a "Windows" store, set up like an Apple store, selling Windows Phones, pads, and I guess computers, too.
 In case you have been living under a rock for the last 20 years, Apple has sold a lot of overpriced electronics by operating "Apple Stores" - the most famous being a glass box in Times Square.
 You go in, and sit at the "Genius Bar" or whatever, and some salesman helps you decide what sort of technology best fits your lifestyle.
 And a funny thing, in every case, it is an Apple product.
 I doubt the "Genius" ever says, "Gee, for your needs and lifestyle and income, a $2500 Macbook just isn't worthwhile.
 I would suggest a cheap laptop from Wal-Mart instead!"

 And if he was a real "Genius" he'd probably say that to 99% of the people coming in.
 But he isn't a "Genius" - he's just some Randall Herschel in some sort of sales job.